totten/civix/UPGRADE.md

 ## Special Tasks

-Additionally, some tasks may require special attention.
-These are described below.
+Some changes are not automated.
+These changes are (generally) optional and subjective -- e.g.  they may introduce new options, methods, or template-code that improves the system.
+If you ignore them, the extension will continue working as before (unless noted otherwise).

+Special-tasks are organized based on when the functionality was introduced.
+(Ex: `v21.09.*` would indicate functionality that was added or modified circa September 2021.)

-### Upgrade to v21.09.0+: Angular Module (optional)
+### Upgrade to v21.09.0+: Angular Module

 Angular code in Civi extensions usually has one of these layouts: